ardislu/sheets-to-csv-archive/README.md

 # sheets-to-csv-archive

-This is a Google Apps Script (GAS) project which adds a "Generate CSV Archive" button to Google Sheets that allows users to download a .zip file containing a .csv file for each sheet in the Google Sheet.
+This is a Google Apps Script (GAS) project which adds a "Download CSV Archive" button to Google Sheets that allows users to download a .zip file containing a .csv file for each sheet in the Google Sheet.

 ## Setup